 I get it, it’s hard to do local keyword research and be confident enough to stick to it.

-If the above bullet points were a page out of your book, consider downloading my full keyword research course below (over the shoulders video training) or book a call with me.
+If the above bullet points were a page out of your book, consider downloading my full keyword research course below or book a call with me.

 You no longer have to be overwhelmed with all the different local keyword research strategies and tools available on the internet.